fcgvisa/enocom.github.io/_posts/2015-01-03-a-brief-intro-to-destructuring-in-clojure.md

 As we can see from the output, `:a` and `:b` are just like the example above, but this time the remaining elements of the vector have been collected into a seq.
 The choice of `more` is entirely arbitrary; any name would be perfectly fine.

-An alternate form similar to `& more` above is the use of the `:as` keyword which creates a binding to the original argument, in addition to whatever destructuring we wish to require.
+An alternate form similar to `& more` above is the use of the `:as` keyword which creates a binding to the original argument, in addition to whatever destructuring we require.

 ``` clojure
 (defn f [[a b :as original-arg]]